-- Proposal: The description should not exceed one page (12-point font).
-Include a specified timeline (e.g. travel date approximations).
+- A detailed mentoring engagement plan as described above, not to exceed one page.
+The plan should include a specified timeline (e.g. travel date approximations).

-- Budget: (clearly distinguish between travel, honorarium, and other incidental costs).
+- A detailed budget as described above.
+Clearly distinguish between travel, honorarium, and other incidental costs.

-- Other: The request must be accompanied by a letter of support/commitment form the proposed mentor/collaborator and a letter of support from your department head.
+- The request must be accompanied by a letter of commitment from the proposed mentor and a letter of support from your department head.

 A committee will review applications and select recipients.
-Funding or proposals depends heavily on:
+Successful proposals will include:

-- The potential for the proposed initiative to further the professional development of the faculty;
+- potential for the proposed initiative to further the professional development of the faculty

-- The potential for the project to enhance the research productivity, success, and advancement of the SU awardee;
+- potential for the project to enhance the research productivity, success, and advancement of the faculty